 - Realist synthesis evaluation of the Programme “Healthy Futures Nearby: Tackling inequalities in health”

-- (Community) health promotion (for example physical activity, reproductive and sexual health, pregnancy, nutrition)
+- (Community) health promotion and socially vulnerable roups: e.g. physical activity, reproductive and sexual health, pregnancy, nutrition.

 - Determinants of the social environment of health (for example social cohesion, empowerment, networks)

-- Health Policy (for example Health in All Policies)
+- Health Policy (e.g. Health in All Policies)

 - (Participatory) action research methods